What You Need to Know about Brood X Cicadas in 2021

 Cicadas will not kill mature trees and shrubs they lay their eggs on.
 Any damage that may be caused by hatching larvae should be minor and temporary.
 Still, if you’re worried about damage, the best course of action is to cover your trees with netting.
 Spraying the tree with chemicals won’t stop the cicadas but may poison the animals that eventually eat them.

-What about my lawn?
-Will cicadas harm my yard?
+Will cicadas harm my lawn or yard?

 In the short term, cicadas will alter your lawn’s appearance, but in the long term it will actually help.
 All those tunnels cicadas are digging as they emerge will aerate your soil and encourage root growth this fall and next spring.
 While your yard may appear to be a mess from all the holes and mud chimneys, just run a rake over your turf and add some grass seed after the cicadas are gone and your yard will be as good as new in no time.